andysterks/ww2_fps/README.md

 ## Multiplayer

-The game uses WebSockets to communicate between players.
+The game uses Socket.io to communicate between players.
 When a new player connects:

 1. They are assigned a unique ID
 2. They receive information about all existing players
 3. All existing players are notified about the new player
-4. Player movements are synchronized in real-time
+4. Player movements are synchronized in real-time with smooth interpolation

 ## Development

 - The client code is in `src/index.js`
-- The WebSocket server is in `websocket-server.js`
+- The Socket.io server is in `websocket-server.js`
 - Player models are created using Three.js geometries
+- Movement flags are synchronized to enable smooth animations

 ## Requirements